tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### How to best use the app outside of Germany?

-Despite the name, app provides weather forecasts for a lot of locations worldwide.
+Despite the name, Tiny Weather Forecast Germany provides weather data for a lot of locations worldwide.
 You can easily disable the functions specific to Germany:

 - under "sync settings", disable *sync warnings* and *sync pollen count*, since both are limited to Germany only.
 - under "Weather warnings", disable warnings, since they are limited to Germany as well.